 Lulu, Mexico City, Mexico

-Wurtz’s work feels at home at Lulu, housed in a quiet residential duplex.
+Wurtz’s work feels at home at Lulu, which is housed in a quiet residential duplex.
 Just outside the gallery, a painting on undyed linen, Untitled (Know Thyself) (2015), commands the viewer to ‘KNOW THYSELF’ – an injunction that appears throughout Wurtz’s practice.
-Here, rather than adopting the artist’s familiar cursive writing, the words have been painted in black block letters; the text is partially concealed by a smaller piece of black fabric smeared with colourful daubs of paint, resembling an abstract expressionist painting or, perhaps, a well-used studio drop cloth.
+Here, rather than adopting the artist’s familiar cursive, the words have been painted in black capital letters; the text is partially concealed by a smaller piece of black fabric smeared with colourful daubs of paint, resembling an abstract expressionist painting or, perhaps, a well-used studio drop cloth.
 In a subtle intrusion, black shoelaces dangle from the bottom of the banner.
-Is this where we are to locate the self, or self-knowledge: somewhere between the aesthetic and the commonplace?
+Is this where we are to locate the self or self-knowledge: somewhere between the aesthetic and the commonplace?

 Like much of Wurtz’s work, the pieces on view at Lulu share a handmade quality that suggests a tender fascination with rubbish, particularly that which will fail to decompose, as a kind of cultural footprint.
 Yet, if the artist preserves what we reject, he is equally committed to considering what we need.
 As far back as 1973, the artist delimited his purview to what might be considered the essentials of living in a formative drawing that notes: ‘Three important things: 1. eating 2. sleeping 3. keeping warm.’
 These are the three categories from which the artist draws his materials, transforming them into art – a genre that is, arguably, inessential.
 However, Wurtz’s art – perhaps because of its common materials, or the subtlety and generosity of his approach – feels intrinsic to a life fully lived.